Research Summary

-This paper examines the ways in which a significant resource town can exacerbate socioeconomic divides within a developing country.
-Contrary to the conventional ``resource curse" narrative, which attributes adverse outcomes to foreign ownership or natural resource endowments, this study emphasizes the crucial role of local institutions in governing resource wealth.
-Using data from Kyrgyzstan's national household panel surveys (2010-2016), the study reveals how massive yet unevenly distributed revenue from Kumtor, Kyrgyzstan's dominant gold mine, which accounted for 12.5% of GDP in 2020, polarizes the mining community and other local residents.
-The company provides superior economic and social benefits, exclusively to its locally born workers, with minimal spillover effects for non-mining residents and migrant workers.
-Furthermore, workers at Kumtor exhibit lower levels of trust in community authorities, who tend to receive greater support from the non-mining population.
-This divide intensifies with rising gold prices and is noticeable only within a 100-kilometer radius of Kumtor, rather than at other smaller domestically and foreign-owned mines.
+This paper examines how a substantial resource town contributes to socioeconomic divides within a developing country.
+Beyond the conventional debate over whether natural resources are a source of ‘curse’, the study highlights the crucial role of local institutions in redistributing resource wealth.
+Using data from Kyrgyzstan’s national household panel surveys (2010–2016), the study shows that the massive yet unevenly distributed revenue from gold mine Kumtor, which accounted for 12.5 per cent of Kyrgyzstan’s GDP in 2020, divides the mining community from other local residents.
+The company provides exclusive economic benefits to its workers, with no spill-over to non-mining residents.
+Company workers at Kumtor also exhibit lower levels of trust in local community authorities, who receive greater support from the non-company population.
+This divide intensifies as gold prices rise and is observed only within a 100-kilometer radius of Kumtor, not at other smaller domestically or foreign-owned mines.

 Seeing the State Through Infrastructure: China-Invested Mountain Roads and State Capacity in Kyrgyzstan